Skip to content

 • LL.M. students applying for Winter Term Writing should provide a copy of the application and narrative description submitted to the Graduate Program

-• J.D. students registering for Winter Term Writing should provide or authorize access to the registration form and proposal submitted to the Office of the Registrar
+• J.D. students registering for Winter Term Writing should provide or authorize access to the registration form submitted to the Office of the Registrar

 • For students conducting research/writing projects, a bibliography of basic sources on the topic they wish to explore

-• A current official Harvard Law School transcript from the Office of the Registrar.
+• A current unofficial Harvard Law School transcript from the Office of the Registrar.
 The transcript should include the student’s most recent reported grades as of the application deadline.
-Students can order their official transcript online by going to the Office of the Registrar’s Transcript Requests page and selecting “Placing a Transcript Order Online.”
-Official transcripts must be sent directly from the Office of the Registrar, or, if delivered by the student, arrive in the original signed and sealed envelope.
-(Please note that requests for HLS transcripts may take 3-5 days to process, so applicants should plan accordingly.)
+Students can order their unofficial transcript online by following the instructions on the Office of the Registrar’s Transcript Requests page.

-• A letter or email from the student’s HLS faculty supervisor, indicating that the faculty supervisor has reviewed the proposed project and offering comments on its merit and the student’s ability to conduct the work outlined.
+• A letter from the student’s HLS faculty supervisor indicating that they have reviewed the proposed project and offering comments on its merit and the student’s ability to conduct the work.
 The more substantive and detailed the letter, the more useful it will be in the Selection Committee’s deliberations.
-(This letter or email should be sent directly to International Legal Studies by the faculty member.)

 Pair or Group Projects